paperswithcode/model-index/docs/1_quickstart/creating.md

 -->
 # Summary

-Rank Expansion Networks (ReXNets) follow a set of new design principles for designing bottlenecks in image classification models
+Rank Expansion Networks (ReXNets) follow a set of new design principles for designing bottlenecks in image classification models.

 ## How to use this model

 ....
 ```

-### Importing multiple files
+## Importing multiple files

 Specify wildcards to import multiple files: